cavineers/RobotCode2018/README.md

 # RobotCode2018
-An early version of the robot code for First Robotics Team 4541. #omgrobotics
+An early version of the robot code for First Robotics Team 4541. #omgrobots